saleor/saleor-docs/docs/api-reference.md

 <td>

-            Is default shipping zone, that will be used for countries not covered by other zones.
+            Default shipping zone will be used
+            for countries not covered by other zones.

 </td>